DuGuYifei/SSO/documents/Lab7-Report.md

    This is typically achieved by using the "create-drop" mode in the database configuration.
 In this mode, the database schema is created when the application starts, and it is dropped and recreated each time the application stops.
-This ensures a clean and consistent database state for development and testing purposes. 【In our case, we set it as `update` in the current state, because we have 3 million data in table `logs` which is used for test.】
+This ensures a clean and consistent database state for development and testing purposes. 【In our case, we set it as `update` in the current state, because we have 3 million data in table `logs` which is used for test.
+We don't want to recreate them everytime we reboot.】
 3. **Database Migration:** H2 and Derby support various mechanisms for database schema migration and versioning.
-They provide tools or libraries that allow you to manage database schema changes over time, such as adding new tables or modifying existing ones.
+These mechanisms can provide tools or libraries that allow you to manage database schema changes over time, such as adding new tables or modifying existing ones.
 This facilitates the evolution of the database schema during the development process.
 4. **Data Persistence:** Both H2 and Derby allow you to persist data to disk, providing durability and data integrity.